MissInterpret/onyx-native/README.md

-# Onyx Native - Affordances for use of stateful Java objects that is backed
+# Onyx Native - Affordances for native code in Onyx workflows
-#               by native code.

 ## Contents